MP for Stalybridge and Hyde

 Parliamentary Secretary to the Treasury (Chief Whip)

 Jonathan Reynolds is a Labour (Co-op) MP for Stalybridge and Hyde, first elected in 2010.
-He has held senior government roles, including Secretary of State for Business and Trade and President of the Board of Trade in 2024–25, and since September 2025 serves as Parliamentary Secretary to the Treasury (Chief Whip).
-He has also held several frontbench and committee roles across his parliamentary career.
+He has held senior government roles, including Secretary of State for Business and Trade and President of the Board of Trade in 2024–2025, and has served as Parliamentary Secretary to the Treasury (Chief Whip) since September 2025.

 Generated 21 February 2026